Tablets and e-book Readers

 Having to go through the synchronisation process with the same, short cable.
 I have rarely bothered, although synchronising has advantages.
 But beware of synchronising a folder you have changed on the PC.
 It is easy to wipe out music, pictures etc on all you Apple gadgets.

-I haven't yet found a Deleted Mail or Sent Mail area
+I haven't yet found a Deleted Mail or Sent Mail area.

 Editing text is a pain.
 Getting back to that mispelt word with fat fingers...Sometimes I make 5 attempts.
 I need cursor keys or a mouse.
-If you press and hold on a sentence it magnifies it, which helps But all there is is a deleting backspace.
+If you press and hold on a sentence it magnifies it, which helps .
+But all there is is a deleting backspace, no forward delete.
+Some of this difficulty can be overcome using a special stylus.
+Now where is my stylus ?

 E-book Readers are the portable devices that have the capacity to contain hundreds of books which can be found on line.
 Many of these are out of copyright and many are free.
 You can download several books to a reader and take it with you.

 So, what is the point of an e-book?
 Portability is an obvious advantage especially for avid readers.
 Delivery is instantaneous.
 Some books are charged but usually cost a half or a third of buying them in a shop.
 But since Amazon popularised the Kindle several other reader devices have appeared.
 Each has its own strengths and weaknesses.WHSmith sell some.
+ALL tablets can be used as readers, usually with the Kindle app.

 The Kindle.
 This is Amazon's own baby.
 So, with the 3G model, you could download a book or the latest newspaper while sitting on a beach (even if you were marooned on a desert island !).
 I was even able to get my Gmail wire-free at no extra cost.
 With the older model, without a mouse, the little 'pad' made it difficult.
 It does have an on-screen keyboard but even the Kindle 3 (£89) was not 'touch screen' But the newer Kindle Touch (£109) is.
 Amazingly the Kindle has a reasonable Text to Speech, so would be usable by the blind and partially sighted.
 All versions are capable of connecting to your PC either wirelessly or by USB.
 They can be recharged with the supplied charger or via USB.